appserver-io/appserver/_posts/2015-02-02-naming-directory-basics.md

 #### Stateful Session Bean (@Stateful)

 The `@Stateful` annotation defines a component als `Stateful` session bean.
 The annotation only supports the optional `name` attribute.
 If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.
+The annotation has to be set at the classes DocBlock.

 #### Singleton Session Bean (@Singleton)

 The `@Singleton` annotation defines a component als `Singleton` session bean.
 The annotation only supports the optional `name` attribute.
 If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.
+The annotation has to be set at the classes DocBlock.

 #### Message Driven Bean (@MessageDriven)

-The `@MessageDriven` annotation defines a component als `Message` bean.
+The `@MessageDriven` annotation defines a component als `Message Driven` bean.
 The annotation only supports the optional `name` attribute.
 If the `name` attribute is specified, the given value will be used to register the component in the `Naming-Directory` instead of the short class name.
+The annotation has to be set at the classes DocBlock.

 #### Explicit Startup (@Startup)

+The `@Startup` annotation configures a `Singleton` session bean to be initialized on application startup and can **explicitly** be used on `Singleton` session beans.
+The annotation doesn't accept any attributes and has to be set at the classes DocBlock.

 #### Post-Construct Callback (@PostConstruct)

+This annotation marks a method as `post-construct` lifecycle callback and has to be set at the methods DocBlock.
+The annotation can be used on all [Server-Side Component Types](<{{ "/persistence-container/2014/12/30/persistence-container-basics.html#server-side-component-types" | prepend: site.baseurl }}>) and doesn't accept any attributes.

-#### Pre-Desctory Callback (@PreDestroy)
+#### Pre-Destroy Callback (@PreDestroy)

+This annotation marks a method as `pre-destroy` lifecycle callback and has to be set at the methods DocBlock.
+The annotation can be used on all [Server-Side Component Types](<{{ "/persistence-container/2014/12/30/persistence-container-basics.html#server-side-component-types" | prepend: site.baseurl }}>) and doesn't accept any attributes.

 #### Enterprise Beans (@EnterpriseBeans)

 #### Resources (@Resource)